She remembers this feeling.

 This throw is like watching a different person.
 His arm trembles, he releases the ball a hurried heartbeat early, and the throw has too much force, sending the ball just over the onix’s body as it lunges forward.
 Payton’s kingler stops it cold before it can crush Blue, its massive claw clenching between two boulders near the onix’s rear as its claws dig into the ground.
 The onix whips around only to have a bubblebeam spewed in its face, and Blue manages to stumble away and summon Maturin.

-Aiko releases a breath she hadn’t realized she was holding.
-She’s starting to feel like she’s in a nightmare, everything’s going wrong and she’s just sitting here, afraid to send a potentially injured pokemon to his death.
+Aiko releases a breath she hadn’t realized she was holding, then has trouble drawing in a new one.
+Everything’s going wrong and she’s just sitting here, afraid to send a potentially injured pokemon to his death.
 She should have stayed above ground, let Glen come down, he’s more experienced, has stronger pokemon.
 Ranger Fischer was right.
 She’s not strong enough to be down here, to be part of a group like hers—

 My team members are more than they appear on paper.